defarbs/defarbs.github.io/_posts/2019-08-05-htb-fortune.md

 ```
 And... we got `user.txt`!

-From here, I went ahead and generated my own ssh keypair and then added my public key to `charlie's` `authorized_keys` file so I could ssh in as `charlie`.
+From here, I went ahead and generated my own ssh keypair and then added my public key to the `authorized_keys` file belonging to `charlie` so I could ssh in as `charlie`.

 Once I had my ssh keypair generated, I added it to the `authorized_keys` file: